JPGibert/Genetic_Diversity_And_Temperature/README.md

 2) XXX: R script reproducing figures and results in the main text.

 The main text can be accessed at: https://www.biorxiv.org/content/10.1101/2021.05.13.444034v1

+Funding for this project: JPG’s Duke University startup funds and a U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Genomic Science Program under Award Number DE-SC0020362.